Women Invest Different To Men

 Women have significantly less money available than men during their lifetime.
-This is due to various factors, including parenthood, childcare and the gender pay gap.
-On average, we earn 21 percent less than men, and there are still relatively few women in management positions.
+This is due to various factors, including parenthood, childcare, and the gender pay gap.
+On average, they earn 21 percent less than men, and there are still too few women in management positions.

 For a long time, the generation of women that today are between 50 and 60 years old were not allowed nor enabled to make their own financial decisions in their younger years – they couldn’t even open a bank account in their own name.
 Nowadays, we can.
 And we need to seize the chance, the potential within that capability.

 Technically, we could live it all up on the financial markets: we could invest, run a risk, and decide ourselves how much money we would like to spend on what.
 So …

 There is a touch of irony in the fact that women are traditionally regarded to be overly emotional, to be working in classical care and social jobs, to be assuming the sentimental task in child-care, and to like rom-coms best.
 So, if it was for the general idea, women are anything but rational and patient.
 And yet:

 when it comes to money, women prove to be more patient and rational than men.
 And oftentimes the more successful investors, due to these characteristics!

 On the capital market we can act these strengths out just perfectly and, thus, invest more intelligent than men.